ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 First, create a new project in Visual Studio.

-Launch Visual Studio, click `Create a new project` on the initial screen, then select `Empty Project` and click `Next`.
+Launch Visual Studio, click `Create a new project` on the initial screen, then select `Empty Project`, and click `Next`.

 On the next screen, set the `Project name` and `Location`.
 You can choose any name and location, but for this example, name the project `TestOpenCV`, as shown below.